01. Asbestos Use in Ambler

 In 1986, the Ambler asbestos piles were placed on the National Priorities List of hazardous waste sites.
 This means the site was eligible for long-term remediation supported by the federal Superfund program.

 The EPA’s cleanup efforts finished in 1993.
-Ambler was taken off the National Priorities List in 1996.
-The site is still monitored to protect the health of Ambler residents.
+The Ambler piles were taken off the National Priorities List in 1996.
+The EPA still monitors the site to protect the health of Ambler residents.

 BoRit Asbestos Piles Superfund Site

 In 2009, the BoRit Superfund site in Ambler was added to the National Priorities List.
-The EPA added the site to the list after an advocacy group called Citizens for a Better Ambler lobbied for it.
+The EPA added the site to the list after lobbying efforts from the advocacy group Citizens for a Better Ambler.

 Asbestos manufacturers dumped asbestos-containing materials at the BoRit Superfund site from the early 1900s to the late 1960s.
-As a result, the asbestos pile spanned 2.5 acres.
+The asbestos pile spanned 2.5 acres.

 The EPA covered all the asbestos-containing materials in the area to protect against exposure.
 The EPA’s cleanup of the BoRit Asbestos Superfund site was completed in 2017.
-The EPA will continue to maintain and oversee the site long-term.
+The EPA will continue long-term maintenance and oversight of the site.

 04. Mesothelioma in Ambler

-It can take 10 – 50 years for asbestos diseases such as mesothelioma to present with symptoms after initial asbestos exposure.
-As a result, Ambler residents continue to face elevated cases of asbestos-related diseases.
+It can take 10 – 50 years for mesothelioma to present with symptoms after initial asbestos exposure.
+As a result of this long latency period, Ambler residents continue to face elevated cases of asbestos-related diseases.